 - Reduce heat and simmer for 2.5 hours, or until split peas are tender.

-- Once split peas are tender (taste to be sure) place half of the soup in a blender and blend with ½ lime and 20 mint leaves.
+- Once split peas are tender (taste to be sure) place half of the soup in a blender and blend with lime juice and mint leaves.
 Return blended portion to pot, stir together.

 - Serve with an extra sprig of mint and a squeeze of lime.